cherry blossom cookies

 Here in Washington DC, the millisecond the cherry blossoms bloom around the Tidal Basin is big big big.
-So to honor their upcoming arrival (and hasty departure, it always seems), I used my rookie fondant to make cherry blossom cookies.
+So to honor their upcoming arrival (and hasty departure, it always seems), I used my marshmallow fondant to make cherry blossom cookies.
 I had lots of ideas for these, including pulling out my food coloring and paint brush and making them super-realistic looking.
 But that seemed super-time consuming.
 So I went the super-easy route instead.

-to make cherry blossom cookies you will need:
+to make cherry blossom cookies

 cut out cookie dough